metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 ## Extra artists
 - _cea_performer : An alternative to performer, based on the sort name (see note re non-Latin script above).
-- _cea_arranger : Instrument arranger for the recording (not created by Picard).
+- _cea_arranger : Instrument arranger for the recording (not created by Picard as standard).
-- _cea_album_composer_lastnames : Last names of composers of ANY track on the album and who are album artists.
+- _cea_album_composer_lastnames : Last names of composers of ANY track on the album who are also album artists.
 This can be used to prefix the album name if required. (cf _caa_album_composer_lastnames)

 # Usage